AlexRos177/mkdocs_1/docs/index.md

-# TechInsights - Honest Device Reviews
+# Device Hub - Honest Device Reviews

 Welcome to the most trusted source for comprehensive, unbiased reviews of the latest technology devices.
 I test everything so you don't have to.